-That's always a risk but I'm very careful to ration the film to last throughout the day and cover all the important moments and even the little ones too.
+I'm very careful to ration the film to last throughout the day and cover all the important moments and even the little ones too.
 With that said, obviously more film means more coverage.

 Does it have Sound?

 No. Unfortunately, they stopped making sound film decades ago.
-I will add a licensed music track to the highlight film though.
+I add a licensed music track to the highlight film though.
 If you'd like, I can set up a separate microphone to record the vows or speeches.

 What are the best shooting conditions?

 As much light as possible is best!
 But in dim light, I'm able to capture the moment nonetheless and have low light film and a small camera light that helps.

 What's your style of shooting?

 Think of mixture of your grandfather and a professional.
 Smart enough not to miss the important moments but still give it the casual charm of old Super 8 home movies.